cannot visit the town of

 There is also an

-audio-visual hall within them showing his work
+audio-visual hall within the grounds showing his work

 and history on a large screen and displays --with commentary giving